 When the daily tour of Guanajuato’s haunted houses and mines was coming to a close we were already behind schedule so the guide had the “amazing” idea of convincing us that the Mummies of Guanajuato Museum, the main attraction of the city by far was not worth it because only 60 of the 120 mummies were on display and the entrance fee was high (4 USD).

 At this point I had more than enough and decided to rebel against the guide and convince my fellow tourists to vote yes and visit the museum.
 When we arrived the guide told us that we had only 20 minutes but, because it was already the last stop before taking us to our hotels, I told everyone inside to take our time.
 After all, the tour couldn’t leave without us.
 We came out almost one hour later.

 You will have to adapt to people who might not be as outdoorsy as you.

 When I visited Machu Picchu I was very glad to see travelers of all ages enjoying the place.
 As usual, I eavesdropped to learn what the tour guide was saying (after all, it’s a free world!) and I was saddened to hear that he put it to a vote to decide whether to climb Huayna Picchu or not.

 Since the tour group consisted of senior citizens mostly, the young people got left out and the guide told them to either come back to the city or go on their own and arrange their own transportation back.
 Is it just me or some tour guides are extremely unethical?

-Cons of Organized Tours #05: Organized tours are less rewarding that individual solo travel.
+Organized tours are less rewarding than individual solo travel.

 This is actually a very controversial topic.
 In my opinion, you are less likely to encounter true amazing rewarding experiences with organized tours.
 It’s not the same to explore Paris on foot and getting lost than to take the Tour Bus or a private car.